ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 ## Notation for functional programs

-> Anonymous expressions (often called "lambda" expressions) let us define what a function _does_, and to separate this from what we choose to call it.
+> Anonymous expressions (often called "lambda" functions) let us define what a function _does_, and to separate this from what we choose to call it.

 They often are used as single-use functions, if a certain functionality is too specific to be given a name; the pattern is `\ x -> f x`, in which what lies to the left of the arrow is the set of free variables (separated by spaces if more than one), and what lies to the right is an arbitrarily complex function of these and other variables (this might be read "for any given _x_, give me the result of function _f_ applied on _x_", or $$\forall x, f(x)$$